GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 * It helps traders identify trends and potential entry/exit points.
 > <a href="https://www.daytrading.ltd/learning/decoding-market-trends-technical-analysis-guide">Mastering Technical Analysis: A Comprehensive Guide to Predicting Market Movements</a>

+Candlestick Patterns
+* Common patterns include doji, engulfing, and hammer.
+* Traders use these patterns to make predictions about future market movements.

 <script type="application/ld+json">
 {